 Are you interested in helping out?

-You can aid our shelter with donations, by volunteering your time, or by joining our staff.
+You can aid our community by donating, volunteering to make meals, or by joining our staff.
 Your support makes a difference.

 Donations of any kind are appreciated to continue offering our services.
 Monetary donations can be sent via EMT to firstname.lastname@example.org.

 We also accept cheque donations sent to:

 Halifax Nova Scotia B3J 3S9

 We are often looking for resource donations, such as supplies and clothing.
 Visit our donations page to see what we are currently accepting.